pangsu0613/CLOCs/README.md

 ```

 ### To Do
+ - [ ] Update the codebase to support other 3D detectors (PV-RCNN and CT3D)
- - [ ] Support fusion for pedestrian and cyclists on KITTI.
+ - [x] Support fusion for pedestrian and cyclists on KITTI.
  - [ ] Support easier testing for other 2D and 3D detectors, clean the code, remove unrelated environment setups to make the code easier to use.